 Many of the most important issues facing society are economic in nature.

-It is an exciting time to study economics.
-Many of the most important issues facing society are economic in nature.
-Whether you are concerned with global warming or global trade, whether you are concerned about the potential impacts of Brexit, whether you are looking at the collapse of world financial markets or the collapse of your neighbour’s small business, you can’t get far without a knowledge of economics.
+It is an exciting time to study Economics.
+Whether you are concerned with global warming or global trade, or the potential impacts of Brexit, or you are looking at the collapse of world financial markets or the collapse of your neighbour’s small business, you can’t get far without a knowledge of economics!

 This course aims to stimulate your interest in how economies work – at personal, national and global levels.
 A sample of the issues you will be encouraged to investigate are:

-- What might be the impacts of Brexit upon the UK Economy?
+- How might Brexit impact the UK Economy?

 - Why has the UK economy experienced both boom conditions and slumps in the past?